 From the 1950s to the late 2010s, Freon (R-22) has been the industry standard for air conditioning refrigerant—a substance needed for an HVAC system to cool the air.
 Unfortunately, it’s also damaging to the environment.

-The Environmental Protection Agency (EPA) enacted an R-22 phaseout, and by 2020, Freon will be illegal to produce or import.
-Refrigerant is expensive now, and it’s only getting pricier as the 2020 R-22 phaseout looms.
-Here’s what you need to know now.
+The Environmental Protection Agency (EPA) enacted an R-22 phaseout, and as of 2020, Freon is illegal to produce or import.
+Refrigerant is expensive now, and it could get pricier following the 2020 R-22 phaseout.
+Here’s what you need to know.

 The most efficient refrigerants are those that take less pressure to compress the warm air into liquid and that have the highest heat absorption rate when returning to a gaseous state.
 Freon, or R-22, is an efficient refrigerant, which is why it was the industry standard for so long.

 R-410A (aka Puron) does not contribute to ozone depletion because it’s fluorine-based and contains no chlorine.
 As well as being nonflammable, noncorrosive, and neutral to the environment, R-410A is also widely touted as being more energy efficient than R-22.
 That’s an environmental win-win!

-However, we expect ample inventory of new R-22 through 2020.
+However, we expect ample inventory of new R-22 beyond 2020.
 In addition, reclaimed or purified R-22 is approved for use until December 31, 2029.
 R-22 is not running out soon!
 In fact, reclaimed or purified R-22 should be available for HVAC repairs until at least 2025.

 Old Republic Home Protection’s home warranty plan covers the cost of adding R-22 refrigerant when completing a covered air conditioning repair.